-- Large companies or large groups (i.e. a company including all its subsidiaries on a consolidated level) are defined as meeting at least two of the following, for each of the last two consecutive years: - > 250 employees; - > €50M (formerly €40M) net turnover (revenue); - > €25M (formerly €20M) total assets. - Listed companies in the EU that are in the scope of the CSRD include companies with listed securities (including debt and equity) on an EU-regulated market, other than 'micro-companies'.
-A micro-company meets at least two of the following (including subsidiaries), for each of the last two consecutive years: ≤ 10 employees; ≤ €900,000 (formerly €700,000) net turnover (revenue); ≤ €450,000 (formerly €350,000) total assets.
+Listed companies in the EU that are in the scope of the CSRD include companies with listed securities (including debt and equity) on an EU-regulated market, other than 'micro-companies'.
+A micro-company meets at least two of the following (including subsidiaries), for each of the last two consecutive years: ≤ 10 employees; ≤ €900,000 net turnover (revenue); ≤ €450,000 total assets.